 Cathedral Primary School (CPS) is committed to providing equal learning opportunities for all our children regardless of race, gender, additional needs and/or disabilities.

 Who can I talk to at CPS about any concerns I have about my child’s learning needs?

 If you have concerns about your child’s progress, you can initially speak to your child’s class teacher.
-If you are concerned about how these needs are being managed and your child is still not making progress, you can speak to Mrs Yarnold, the school’s head teacher who currently has responsibility for SEND.
+If you are concerned about how these needs are being managed and your child is still not making progress, you can speak to Mr Gary Scott-Mullen, the school's SENCO.
 If you still require further support, you can contact the school governor with responsibility for Special Educational Needs and Disability (SEND).

 Dr Will Shield (SEND Governor): email@example.com

 All staff are committed to professional development opportunities, which will develop our knowledge and expertise in providing excellent education for all children regardless of need.
 Staff at CPS are knowledgeable about the 2014 SEND Code of Practice and are given regular access to CPD opportunities.
 Weekly team meetings are held to discuss how we best support individual needs within the school community.
 Specific training has been planned based on the needs within each year’s cohort of children.

 Our experienced staff are committed to supporting additional needs as early as possible to ensure that appropriate provision is put in place.
 Additional needs are identified in the following ways:

 We follow the graduated response as outlined in the 2014 SEND Code of Practice and we involve outside agencies where appropriate.

 All children at CPS receive quality first teaching and will benefit from additional support as necessary.
 We have developed a Provision Map to outline the different types of support available to children at CPS.
 This document is available from your child’s class teacher or the SENCO.
 All teachers are skilled in differentiating the curriculum and the behaviour expectations so that all children can be successful at CPS.